Lesson video

 Hello and welcome to today's lesson.

-My name is Mrs. Mehrin, and I'm really looking forward to learning all about light sources and light reflectors with you.
+My name is Mrs. Mehrin and I'm really looking forward to learning all about light sources, and light reflectors with you.

-Welcome to today's lesson from the unit Light and How It Travels.
+Welcome to today's lesson from the Unit Light and how it travels.

-Your learning outcome for today is "I can describe the differences between light sources and light reflectors."
-Now, we are going to be using some of our previous learning all about light, how it travels, and light sources as well.
+Now we are going to be using some of our previous learning all about light, how it travels and light sources as well.

 Now, I know that learning can be a little bit challenging sometimes, but that's okay because we are going to learn together, and we are going to learn lots of fabulous new things.